 Previous work experience in a related disability services role.

-Excellent computer skills including the ability to work with wide variety of software programs including but not limited to: Adobe Pro; People Soft Applications; Microsoft Office Suite; and Google Applications.
+Excellent computer skills; work with wide variety of software programs including but not limited to Adobe Pro, People Soft Applications, Microsoft Office Suite, Google Applications, and assistive technologies.

 Knowledge of disability accommodations and best practices in the provision of services to students with disabilities in a college setting.